 The legal issues include the personal or confidential information of the firm or organization being revealed by the hacker to the competitor or outsider.
 In such cases, legal actions will be taken on the hacker, if proven guilty.

-Hacktivist - These are a group of hackers with an intention to make social changes, and they believe it strongly.
+These are a group of hackers with an intention to make social changes, and they believe it strongly.
 They often hack govt organizations to prove that they exist and share their intentions and thoughts.

 The below steps explain the different stages of hacking.

 Stage 1 - Reconnaissance: It is the act of gathering information related to intelligence and preliminary data of your target to plan for an attack in a better way.
 It can be carried out either actively or passively(Network, IP address, DNS records).
-Hacker will be spending his most of time in this stage.
+Hacker will be spending most of his time in this stage.

 Stage 2 - Scanning: It is a prior stage of launching the attack.
-At this stage, we scan for open ports, services etc. The tools collectively used by the hacker during the scanning would be port scanners, sweepers, dialers, and vulnerability scanners.
+At this stage, we scan for open ports, services, etc. The tools collectively used by the hacker during the scanning would be port scanners, sweepers, dialers, and vulnerability scanners.

 Stage 3 - Gaining Access: The blueprint of the network of the targeted system will be ready from stages 1 & 2.
-At this stage, we gain access for the targeted system by accessing one/more network devices to extract the data from the target.
+At this stage, we gain access to the targeted system by accessing one/more network devices to extract the data from the target.

 Stage 4 - Maintain Access: At this stage, the hacker will be in stealth mode to avoid getting caught while working in the host environment.
 Once the hacker gains access, he lays the path for future attacks and exploitations by making the target hardened.
-Hacker also secures the path by any other bypass accessing with rootkits, backdoors and trojans.
+Hacker also secures the path by any other bypass accessing with rootkits, backdoors, and trojans.

 Stage 5 - Covering Tracks: At this stage, the hacker covers his track in order to get caught & detected by cyber personnel.
 Removes evidence of hacking, to avoid legal actions.
-Hacker removes all log files, IDS(tunnelling protocols, steganography, alter log files).
+Hacker removes all log files, IDS(tunneling protocols, steganography, alter log files).

-In the cyber world, security-focused OS is the hackers’ best friend as it leads them to detect weakness in the systems or networks.
+In the cyber world, security-focused OS is the hackers’ best friend as it leads them to detect weaknesses in the systems or networks.
 The basic tool for hacking a system for the hacker is the OS.
-Usually, the specializations in hacking are dependent on the Linux Kernel and are regarded as the advanced working systems.
+Usually, the specializations in hacking are dependent on the Linux Kernel and are regarded as advanced working systems.
 Below compiled are few top platforms for Ethical Hacking.